 The Wall Street Journal has reported a new real estate feature, releasing two studies of listing data.
 These studies highlight that some Manhattan brokers are including extra square footage in townhouse listings.
 Apparently, their goal is to make the dwellings seem bigger and more expensive.

-The key cause of this problem is the fact that brokers have no laws how to calculate the square footage of a home in a specific way.
-However, mortgage underwriters and evaluators follow a standard method of calculating this.
+The key cause of this problem is the fact that there are no laws on how brokers should calculate the square footage of a home.
+However, mortgage underwriters and evaluators do follow a standard method for calculating square footage.
 This process ignores the basements and the cellars from their final calculations, according to the WSJ report.

 On the other hand, brokers usually employ the assistance of floor-plan artists to get the square footage estimation.
 This can then be fact-checked through tax records or architecture plans.